Wonders of Midway Atoll

 The atoll was an important military base for the United States throughout the 20th century and here have been fought heavy battles during World War II.
 But, as the Cold War ended, in 1988 the atoll was designated as National Wildlife Refuge.
 Here live some 60 people.

 This is one of most northerly atolls in the world: only the nearby Kure Atoll is some 20 km further to the north.

-Sand Island and Eastern Island serve as a nesting site for some 2 millions of seabirds – here are nesting significant populations of 19 bird species.
+Sand Island and Eastern Island serve as a nesting site for some 2 million seabirds – here are nesting significant populations of 19 bird species.
 Each of bird species has found a certain habitat and location.
 Here live some 450 thousand pairs of Laysan Albatrosses (Phoebastria immutabilis) – a major part of the world population and more than 20 000 pairs of Black-footed Albatrosses (Phoebastria nigripes).
 The local plant life has been supplemented by numerous introduced species.

 Set like a gem in the vast Pacific Ocean, halfway between Tokyo and San Francisco, Midway us a nature-lover’s dream.
 The atoll hosts the world’s largest albatross nesting colony.
 Amazingly approachable tropicbirds, terns, boobies, and frigatebirds also net there.
 Reefs surrounding Midway teem with rainbow-hued corals and fishes, as well as sea turtles, monk seals, and Hawaiian spinner dolphins.